 Lost along the way to maximizing corporate profits and reducing the cost of food was the genetic diversity, natural reproduction, strong immune systems, ability to thrive on pasture, basic maternal and survival instincts, intelligence, unique quality meat/eggs/fiber/feathers and trainability offered by the old fashioned, multi-purpose locally reproducible heritage breeds.

-Old Time Farm is a 113-acre farm in Mercer County, PA focused on the preservation of rare, endangered, authentic heritage livestock and poultry.
+Old Time Farm is a 113-acre farm in Mercer County, PA focused on the preservation of rare, endangered, heritage livestock and poultry.